imanehadi/PRODIGY_CS_01/README.md

    python3 caesar_cipher.py
 . **Encryption**:

-Type 'encrypt' to encrypt or 'decrypt' to decrypt: encrypt.
+-Type 'encrypt' to encrypt or 'decrypt' to decrypt: encrypt.
-Enter your message: Hello World.
+-Enter your message: Hello World.
-Enter the shift number: 3.
+-Enter the shift number: 3.
-Encrypted message: Khoor Zruog.
+-Encrypted message: Khoor Zruog.

 . **Decryption**:

-Type 'encrypt' to encrypt or 'decrypt' to decrypt: decrypt.
+-Type 'encrypt' to encrypt or 'decrypt' to decrypt: decrypt.
-Enter your message: Khoor Zruog.
+-Enter your message: Khoor Zruog.
-Enter the shift number: 3.
+-Enter the shift number: 3.
-Decrypted message: Hello World.
+-Decrypted message: Hello World.